Parsa-Rajabi/cis-110/_sources/about/syllabus.md

 ```{include} syllabus_bits/course_LOs.md
 ```

-More details about the course can be found on [CIS 145 - UFV Academic Calendar](https://www.ufv.ca/calendar/current/)
+More details about the course can be found on [UFV Academic Calendar](https://www.ufv.ca/calendar/current/)

 ## Required Materials